Fourth Dynasty of Egypt: Sneferu

-The Bent Pyramid was Sneferu's first attempt at building a perfect structure, but it slopes and eventually bends to a lower angle, giving the structure a squished look.
-His Red Pyramid is widely considered the first true pyramid and earned its name from the reddish tint in the limestone used.
-The Red Pyramid was considered the first pyramid, approximately 150 years after the structures built by King Djoser.
-The Red Pyramid was the first to be given a solid foundation so that it was stable enough for a taller building.
-He is also said to be responsible for a series of pyramids built in Seila.
-He commissioned a total of three pyramids, but there are records that point to a fourth.
-Although he did not construct any of the pyramids at Giza, he is known as the king who moved the most stone and brick.
-A lot of Sneferu's political expeditions were to other countries to secure two things: a substantial labor force and access to a large store of materials.
-He traveled to Nubia and Libya for these things.
-His incursions in these areas allowed Sneferu to secure a large labor force, so large, in fact, that it caused huge devastation to the raided countries.
-He also needed cattle and other food sources to provide to the people building his pyramids.
-By the end of his military efforts, he managed to capture 11,000 prisoners and 13,100 head of cattle.
+Sneferu built the Bent Pyramid, imitating King Djoser's tomb, approximately 150 years later.
+The Red Pyramid is considered to be the first of the "true" pyramids built by Sneferu and earned the name due to its red coloration from the limestone used.
+Sneferu is attributed to constructing the Meidum pyramid, likely for the last king of the Third Dynasty, Huni.

+Sneferu may also be responsible for a series of pyramids built in Selia, though no evidence dictates exactly who built them.
+He did commission a total of three pyramids during his reign.

+Many of Snerferu's political expeditions were to other countries to secure two things: a substantial labor force, through slavery, and access to a large store of building materials.
+He frequently traveled to Nubia, and Libya for these.
+The excursions into Nubia, and Libya allowed an extensive labor force to accumulate requiring vast amounts of food sources in order to maintain.

 Khufu

 Khufu, known to the Greek as Cheops, and Sneferu's successor—though it is unclear whether he was the biological son of Sneferu—was a widely known king.
 He is still known very well in present-day media, being featured in movies, novels, and television shows.
 His fame stems from his pyramid on the northeastern plateau at Giza, where he was buried.
-His mortuary temple was built on the northern end of the pyramid, which is no longer accessible due to ravages by grave robbers.
+His mortuary temple was built on the northern end of the pyramid, which is no longer accessible due to grave robbers ravaging the area.

 Only three-dimensional reliefs have been recovered and have lasted into modern day, including many limestone busts and clay figurines.
-Khufu's activities in and out of Egypt are not well documented (except his architecture work) and was highly romanticized by the Ancient Greeks.
-These Greeks felt that Khufu was a wicked man who offended the deities and forced his subjects into slavery.
+Khufu's activities in and out of Egypt are not well documented, with the exception of his architecture.
+The Ancient Greeks remain some of the only texts referencing Khufu, through which they viewed him as a cruel and wicked man who offended the deities and forced his subjects into slavery.

 Khufu, as the son of Sneferu, was believed to be illegitimate and therefore unworthy of the throne.
-Even if he was Sneferu's true son, he did very little to expand the country of Egypt and failed to follow his father's footsteps.
-There are only a few records that stated he was involved in any political activities.
-The best guess historians can make is that there is evidence of construction of a harbor on the coast of the Red Sea that was excavated by John Gardner Wilkinson and James Burton in 1823.
+Even if he was Sneferu's true son.
+He did very little to expand the country of Egypt and failed to follow his father's footsteps of territorial gains.